 As the Managers, we have general powers of management over the assets of ART.
 Our primary responsibility is to manage the assets and liabilities of ART for the benefit of the stapled securityholders of ART (Stapled Securityholders).
 We do this with a focus on generating rental income and enhancing asset value over time so as to maximise returns from the investments, and ultimately the distributions and total returns, to Stapled Securityholders.

 Our other functions and responsibilities as the Managers include:

 The Managers also consider sustainability issues (including environmental and social factors) as part of their responsibilities.
-ART's environmental sustainability and community outreach programmes are set out on pages 85 to 93 of the Annual Report.
+ART's environmental sustainability and community outreach programmes can be found in the Sustainability Management section set out on pages 87 to 95 of the Annual Report.

 ART is externally managed by the Managers.
 The Managers appoint experienced and well qualified personnel to run their day-to-day operations.